adultdatalink/adultdatalink/README.md

 ## Sites With APIs

 We have developed APIs for a range of popular adult content websites.
-Here are some of the top platforms you can integrate with **AdultDataLink**:
+Here are some of the top platforms you can integrate with **adultdatalink.com**:

 - **[Pimpandhost](https://pimpandhost.com)**: API for fetching adult images and videos, including galleries and full-resolution media.
 - **[Xvideos](https://www.xvideos.com)**: API for video metadata, including titles, thumbnails, views, duration, and categories.